 Survival Law #1: Storing Water

 A prepper sees the importance of having a water backup, and the task of storing water entails several considerations.
-You should have the knowledge, ability and tools to filter your water.
+You should have the knowledge, ability, and tools to filter your water.

-You might not drink that entire gallon of water, but you will need it for other activities like cleaning, cooking and sanitation.
+You might not drink that entire gallon of water, but you will need it for other activities like cleaning, cooking, and sanitation.
 The rule of thumb dictates that a family of 4 (2 kids and 2 adults) needs at least 4 gallons of water to last a day.
 This number is enough for your drinking and sanitation needs.
 You will have enough for flushing the toilet and even for taking care of your pets.

 The next consideration is the number of days you will likely need an extra water supply.
 An average person can only last up to 3 days without water.
-Hence, you should start storing 3-day or 72-hour equivalent of water.
+You should start storing 3-day or 72-hour equivalent of water.
 You can store more if your finances (and space) allow for it.
 A good goal for your long-term storage is a one month's supply, but be sure to set milestones so you don't get overwhelmed.
 Start small.
 Try for 72 hours' worth, then work toward a week and finally a month.
-Over time, your stored water may become contaminated with dirt, dust or worse.
+Over time, your stored water may become contaminated with dirt, dust, or worse.

-Luckily, you can boil, treat or filter the water, and it should be safe.
+Luckily, you can boil, treat, or filter the water, and it should be safe.
 You can extend the life of your water by using preservatives and stabilizers.
 These chemicals can help your water stay potable for up to 5 years.

-Once your water has sat for a long time, you may also run into an issue with “stale water,” where there is nothing wrong with it other than on “off” taste.
+Once your water has sat for a long time, you may also run into an issue with “stale water,” where there is nothing wrong with it other than an “off” taste.
 This can be quickly and easily fixed by pouring the water between two glasses to aerate it (add oxygen) and improve the flavor.

-- “Weird” blue tube that could save your life.
+Discover the water purification tool preppers can't stop talking about: “Weird” blue tube that could save your life.